Litter-Robot 4 Review: It Flagged a UTI Early. Then It Broke

 Pass if your cat has chronic diarrhea or consistently soft stools.
 The sifting mechanism requires formed clumps.
 Soft waste smears on the globe walls and resists sifting.
 Off The Fence's 4-month real-use comparison showed this failure mode on camera.

 Pass if budget is a genuine concern at current pricing.
 Single-cat households at MSRP face a 24-36 month payback period.
 Wait for Costco or Target sale pricing to substantially improve the value equation.
+For a budget-friendly alternative at roughly one-third the price, see our Fumoi Self-Cleaning Litter Box review.
+If safety is your top priority, the PuraMax 2 is the only box where entrapment is mechanically impossible.
+For small apartments where noise and odor matter most, the Casa Leo runs at ~30 dB with UV-C sterilization.

 Is the Bundle Worth It?